MovingBlocks/legacy-website/_posts/2021-04-22-teraspotlight-pulse-check-workshop.md

 With these interactive conduct and agenda alignments done, both modules followed a very similar structure.
 For each module, we started with a fun little "spirit animal" icebreaker exercise asking everybody to post a picture of an animal describing how they view or feel about something 🐾
-Afterwards, we had five different prompts to self-reflect on aimed at being very honest to ourselves and explore our personal opinions and thoughts.
+Afterwards, we had five different prompts to self-reflect on, aimed at being very honest to ourselves and explore our personal opinions and thoughts.
 For each of these prompts, everyone first got some "alone-time" to self-reflect and answer before we made all notes visible to everybody else.
 The second step for each of these prompts was then to read through everything, clarify anything that was unclear and try to cluster everything.
 The clustering allowed us to identify areas of overlap, showing what's important to us collectively, but also areas of divergence, showing individual motivations and visions.